 Issues and the Photographs

-· The second project illustrates the pervasive issue of sunny-day flooding.
-Color photos of water reflections create an echo effect of the land that is being or soon to be submerged.
+The pervasive issue of sunny-day flooding - Photos of water reflections create an echo effect of the land that is being or soon to be submerged.
 Presently, during King Tides, the tide can rise by an extra foot, causing breaches in retaining walls and inland flooding (see Photos of Sunny-Day Flooding).

 Blue ocean ecosystems are effective at fighting climate change.
 They are nature-based, can store carbon for a long time and impede flooding.
 Furthermore, flooding reduces the ability of blue ocean/blue carbon ecosystems to absorb carbon dioxide from the atmosphere.
 The hope is that the beauty captured in these photos will help combat future environmental damage and feelings of hopelessness about climate change.
 The optimism is that these images will encourage people to take nature-based actions* to lessen climate change, such as protecting and preserving blue ocean ecosystems (see Protect and Preserve and Examples of Difference Others are Making and More Inspiration).

-Technical note: Some photographs were taken with neutral density filters to allow for a slow shutter speed; this technique can evoke the shimmering water characteristic of Impressionist paintings of the late 19th century.
+Technical note: Many photos are in black and white to make the beautiful but threatened landscapes appear more dramatic.
+Some photographs were taken with neutral density filters to allow for a slow shutter speed; this technique can evoke the shimmering water characteristic of Impressionist paintings of the late 19th century.

 *Nellemann, C. et al. Blue Carbon — The Role of Healthy Oceans in Binding Carbon (UN Environment, 2009).